Many people and organisations have helped us start to develop the Trinity Rooms for use as a community hub. We are grateful to them all.

 The Church was supportive, allowing us access to the Rooms before the term of our lease.

 And since then people have provided more help, for example sorting out damp and electrical problems, donating a freezer, and helping plan a new kitchen and toilet layout.
 In particular we would like to thank Senan Clifford and Annie Page for giving of their professional skills.

 Thankyou to all those who helped, and are helping, to look after the fabric of the building.

-In the Autumn of 2020 we started hosting a Freezer of Love in the main porch, together with a toy and a book exchange.
-We decided we needed volunteers to mind the freezer, and to start with the Core Group took this on.
+In the Autumn of 2020 we started hosting a food hub in the main porch.
+We decided we needed volunteers to mind the hub, and to start with the Core Group took this on.
 But since then several people have volunteered to take over this task, which frees up the Core Group to concentrate on other tasks.

-Thankyou to all those who are helping to look after the Freezer and other porch projects.
+Thankyou to all those who are helping to look after the food hub and other projects.

 We would also like to say thanks to Nick Turner, who set up the website and has given support and advice about its maintenance and growth.

 We have started to improve the kitchen facilities, in advance of a pop-up community cafe in the main hall, and activities such as lessons in cooking skills.
-Two generous donations from the Stroud-based Circles of Compassion and Transition Stroud helped us buy an induction hob and oven.
+Generous donations from the Stroud-based Circles of Compassion, Imam Hassan and Transition Stroud helped us to buy equipment such as induction hobs and an oven.

-If you think you might help with either of these, or want to volunteer your help in other ways, please email Josie Cowgill at firstname.lastname@example.org.
+If you want to volunteer your help in any way, please email Josie Cowgill at firstname.lastname@example.org.